Don't Throw It Away

 Are you moving out of your residence hall or apartment and have things you're not keeping?
 Instead of putting them in the dumpster, donate them at Don't Throw It Away to help us save the planet and provide our community partners with valuable donations to support their missions!

-Community-Engaged Leadership and Office of Sustainability are collecting gently used, working items to donate to local nonprofit partners and reduce the landfill waster produced during the end-of-year move out.
+Community-Engaged Leadership and the Office of Sustainability (opens in new tab) are collecting gently used, working items to donate to local nonprofit partners and reduce the landfill waste produced during the end-of-year move out.

-Bring your donations to the East Hall Lot or Roundabout by Thunder Hill Hall May 2nd-5th between 12-6pm.
+You may bring your donations to the East Hall lot or the roundabout by Thunder Hill Hall beginning May 2nd through May 5th from 12-6pm.

-You can drive or walk your items to our two drop-off locations.
+You can drive or walk your items to our drop-off locations.
 We accept nearly everything as long as it works, is clean, and only gently used.
 This includes CLEAN bedding/towels, cleaning supplies, clothing, decorations, furniture, household items, kitchen items, school supplies, small electronics, unopened food, vacuum cleaners, and more!

 The Office of Community-Engaged Leadership works to cultivate programs that support the growth of our students.
 Community members are able to show support for some of our select programs with a special donation.